-A successful run at the Humana Festival typically translates into more recognition and bigger audiences for the playwrights.
+A successful run at the Humana Festival often results in more recognition and larger audiences for the playwrights.

-An internationally acclaimed event, the Humana Festival has introduced nearly 450 plays into the American and international theatre's general repertoire, including three Pulitzer Prize winners—The Gin Game by D. L. Coburn, Crimes of the Heart by Beth Henley and Dinner with Friends by Donald Margulies.
-To date, eight Humana plays have been adapted for film and television, and over 380 Humana Festival plays have been published in anthologies and individual acting editions, making Actors Theatre a visible and vital force in the development of new plays.
+An internationally acclaimed event, the Humana Festival has introduced nearly 450 plays into the American and international theatre's general repertoire, including three Pulitzer Prize winners—The Gin Game by D. L. Coburn, Crimes of the Heart by Beth Henley, and Dinner with Friends by Donald Margulies.
+Eight Humana plays have been adapted for film and television, and more than 380 Humana Festival plays have been published in anthologies and individual acting editions, making Actors Theatre a visible and vital force in the development of new plays.

 Please visit Actors Theatre for more information.